lachlanwgordon/Blazy/README.md

 # Blazy
 Experimenting with Blazor Client Side.
 This site is hosted using Azure blob storage static website.
 You can view it at https://blazort.z26.web.core.windows.net/

+I've just added in SignalR using the Azure SignalR service and Azure Functions.
+The Admin page is now a basic SignalR Chat page and the Twitch Player shows each message for 2 seconds on a transparent background and then disappears.

 So far it is basically just the File>New Blazor Template with an extra page for subscribe alerts.

 The subscribe alerts page is a proof-of-concept page to test if client side Blazor can be used with a transperant background to display content overlayed in Twitch stream.